Skip to main content

 1. Serve the same total amount of vegetables.

-2. Serve vegetables in place of dark green vegetables that come from the red and orange vegetables or beans and peas subgroups.
-These subgroups are underrepresented in the average American diet, and the 2010 Dietary Guidelines for Americans recommends that all persons “Eat a variety of vegetables, especially dark green and red and orange vegetables and beans and peas.”
+2. Serve vegetables in place of dark green vegetables that come from the red and orange vegetables or beans, peas, and lentils subgroups.
+These subgroups are underrepresented in the average American diet, and the 2020 Dietary Guidelines for Americans states that “throughout youth, starchy vegetables (e.g., white potatoes, corn)—often in forms that are fried or prepared with additions such as butter and salt—are more frequently consumed than the red and orange; dark green; or beans, peas, and lentils vegetable subgroups.”

 Policy Reminder